gmontescr/work-free/README.md

 # work-free

+Hello world!

-hello world, this is where i keep my things.
+This is the place where i keep my little scripts.
+Most of them are shell scripts, planning moving to go in near future.